Motivating Effort with Information about Future Rewards: Binary-Stationary Case

 \subsection{Optimal Information Policy}

-We are now ready to state the main result for this section, Proposition \ref{prop:opt}, which establishes the optimality of the information policies mentioned above.
-Among all dynamic information policies, KG is optimal when $r_p\le r$, and MDD is optimal when $r_p>r$.\footnote{When $r_p=r$, a range of policies including KG and MDD are optimal, as long as they are sufficient to motivate the agent and such that the agent's expected payoff is exactly zero (e.g., non-maximum delayed partial disclosure).} \begin{Prop} In the stationary case, \begin{enumerate} \item If $r_p\le r$, then $\operatorname{KG}$ is optimal among all dynamic information policies. \item If $r_p>r$, then $\operatorname{MDD}$ is optimal among all dynamic information policies. \end{enumerate} \end{Prop} The statements in Proposition \ref{prop:opt} are about the optimality within the entire set of dynamic information policies, including those that involve multiple (even infinite) disclosures, which may induce shirk time other than zero or $\tilde{t}\kh{\mu}$.
+We are now ready to state the main result for the binary-stationary case, Proposition \ref{prop:opt},which establishes the optimality of the information policies analyzed above.
+Among all dynamic information policies, KG is optimal when $r_p\le r$, and MDD is optimal when $r_p>r$.\footnote{When $r_p=r$, a range of policies including KG and MDD are optimal, as long as they are sufficient to motivate the agent and such that the agent's ex ante expected payoff is exactly zero (e.g., non-maximally delayed partial disclosure).} \begin{Prop} In the binary-stationary case, \begin{enumerate} \item If $r_p\le r$, then $\operatorname{KG}$ is optimal among all dynamic information policies. \item If $r_p>r$, then $\operatorname{MDD}$ is optimal among all dynamic information policies. \end{enumerate} \end{Prop} The optimality is within the entire set of dynamic information policies, including those with multiple or even infinite disclosures that may induce quitting times other than zero or $\tilde{t}\kh{\mu}$.

-To understand the intuition behind Proposition \ref{prop:opt}, note that an arbitrary information policy, $\bm{\sigma}$, induces a lottery over the agent's shirk time, $\tau$.
-The principal's problem can be regarded as choosing a time lottery that minimizes the loss when the agent shirks, subject to a series of obedience constraints.
+The intuition behind Proposition \ref{prop:opt} is best understood by viewing the information design problem as choosing a lottery over the agent's quitting time.
+Any information policy, $\bm{\sigma}$, induces a distribution over times at which the agent quits, $\tau$.
+The principal wants to make this quitting time as ``late'' as possible, but at the same time she must respect the agent's incentive compatibility constraints.
+Because the agent never needs to be encouraged to continue when the task quality is high, the non-trivial design problem only concerns when the task quality is low.